There were two proposals, Chelsea, give us yours!

 Our wedding will be in Manor, TX, at The Grand Lady on Halloween of 2021.

 C: I hope that our wedding goes smoothly.
 I hope everyone has fun.
-I hope I don’t cry a lot, but if I do cry, I hope I look good doing it.
+I hope I don’t cry a lot, but I hope I look good doing it if I do cry.

 S: I hope that we are surrounded by people that love and support us and that our love shines bright.
 I hope that I don’t let the fact that my parents aren’t apart of my wedding ruin mine and Chelsea’s day.

 It sounds incredible so far!
 Is there anything else you’d like to share?

 S: As most people know, being gay is not easy.
 It has been tough to see my parents struggle with accepting me, as though this one little part of my life defines me and totally alters who I am.
 It doesn’t.
 I am the same me that they raised.
 I know others’ in our community have it way more challenging, but it gets better; it gets easier.
 You just need to build an army of supportive people around you.